eloj/lzw-eddy/README.md

 12-bit codes are probably the sweet spot for most applications.
 Larger codes means more bits are needed to encode newer strings, and because the string table is larger, the dictionary doesn't adapt as fast as it would if it was smaller.
 This combination means that a larger table can result in worse compression ratio.

+The encoder could theoretically be improved to flush the existing string table if few long matches are made over some window, but no such adaptability is present.

 ## CLI compressor